Rogerio-N/cypress-ts-template/README.md

 ### Setup

-1 - Open the project and install its dependencies, to do this run the command in the terminal: `npm install`
+1 - Install dependencies: `npm install`

-2 - Once the installation finishes, you can open the cypress window.
-Run the command: `npx cypress open` and you are ready to go
+2 - To run locally: `npm run start:local`

-### Optional
+### Setup browserstack (optional)

-1 - Use the following extensions in VScode:

-- Auto Import
-- Chai snippets
-- ES6 Mocha Snippets
-- ESLint
-- Prettier
+1 - Create a browserstack account (a free plan is already ok) and go to [profile details](https://www.browserstack.com/accounts/profile/details)

+2 - Create the enviroment variable BROWSERSTACK_USERNAME with the username on profile details

+3 - Create the environment vairable BROWSERSTACK_ACCESS_KEY with the access key on profile details

+4 - To run the test locally and publish the results on browserstack run `npm run start`